tc39/ecmarkdown/README.md

 Every Ecmarkdown string is a either a **numeric list**, a **paragraph**, or a **fragment**.
 These base productions can contain other productions.

 **Numeric lists** are written as a series of lines, each starting with `1. `.
 Lines can be indented by multiples of exactly two spaces to indicate nesting.
 To convert a numeric list, use `ecmarkdown.list(stringOfText)` to get back HTML for the list (with root element `<ol>`).
+HTML is allowed inside list items, where it is passed through untouched, but HTML tags cannot span multiple list items.
+The exception is HTML comments (`<!-- -->`), which can span multiple lines.

 **Paragraphs** are a single line of text.
 To convert a paragraph, use `ecmarkdown.paragraph(stringOfText)` to get back HTML for the paragraph (with root element `<p>`).